-Some programming languages and software development packages are also differently supported by different devices, impacting the Internet content and information accessible to end-users69.
+Some programming languages and software development packages are also differently supported by different devices, impacting the Internet content and information accessible to end-users73.
 The extent to which the OS provider chooses to support a given programming language can derive from a technical constraint (for example, concerns regarding security issues), but could also potentially derive from a business strategy decision, for example if vertically integrated companies are involved.

 The issue of obsolescence is also to be considered for all types of devices.
 Indeed, OS providers can limit the number of running versions of their OS, for example to improve security, to limit costs, or to incentivise end-users to switch to a new device.
-In order to accelerate the extinction of an old OS version, OS providers can decide, with a system update, not to provide access to their API (applications programming interface70) anymore, affecting application developers that do not always have the resources to redevelop the code to make up for this.
+In order to accelerate the extinction of an old OS version, OS providers can decide, with a system update, not to provide access to their API (applications programming interface74) anymore, affecting application developers that do not always have the resources to redevelop the code to make up for this.
 End-users that did not, or could not, upgrade their OS version can then lose access to those applications.
 In general, obsolescence (either of applications running on older versions of an OS or of the device's hardware) can lead to the end-user having a limited access to Internet content when devices cannot be upgraded to the latest version of the OS (forward compatibility) or, conversely, when an update of the OS might affect the functioning of an application (backward compatibility).
-This is a common issue in the IT industry, and while it may affect the Internet content to which an end-user has access, it could also be argued that encouraging consumers to switch devices frequently also decreases barriers to entry for new players, which is, in the long-run, an important parameter for the openness of the Internet use (see part 3.4).
-Overall, the effect of obsolescence on the open use of the Internet is therefore unclear.
+This is a common issue in the IT industry, and while it may affect the Internet content to which an end-user has access, it could also be argued that face if they want to change OS, naturally drives smaller players out of the market and restricts the number of OSs that can actually co-exist in the long-run.
+See for example: http://europa.eu/rapid/press-release MEMO-16-1484_en.htm.
+As of today, the choice appears to be limited: there were more than 7 mobile operating systems in existence in 2009, but now Android and iOS largely dominate the market (as in January 2017, they gathered a worldwide market share of more than 90% according to StatCounter).